hyphacoop/handbook/co-operative.md

 ## Member-owners and Employees

 Every **member-owner** is both an employee and co-owner of Hypha.
-There are seven member-owners, all of which are founding employees, with four Directors.
+There are seven member-owners, all of which are founding members, with six directors.

 A **member-owner**:
   - Has completed a membership application (and/or been officially welcomed into the membership)
   - Is a *permanent* or *founding* employee
   - Is considered:
-    - *active* if they are in good standing with their membership fees and have not requested to change their status
+    - *active* if they have not requested to change their status
     - *inactive* if they have requested to change their status
       - Inactive members are unable to vote, serve as a director, participate in projects, or work as an employee for so long as they remain so